profanus/profanus-website/public/posts/2016-04-12-officer-meeting/content.md

   smooth and fast.
 Please do so at the latest before the next raid.

 * If you win loot, you should hold on to it.
 If you don't want an item, don't roll.
-We have seen some people trade loot after the fact, but we really don't like that.
-It bybasses our loot system and it doesn't help the guild.
+We have seen some people trade loot after the fact and while this seems like a nice thing to do, it bybasses our loot system and it doesn't help the guild.
+If you really do not want an item you got, please ask us to put it up for a roll again.

 * When we go mythic, we will start using the loot council system for all loot, not just trinkets, weapons and tier.